 Main party arrived via Srinagar and Kargil to Tangol, where the last village to Nun is situated on the right bank of the Suru river.

 On the plain of left bank of Sentik river, we established Base Camp at the altitude of 4100m.
-From there we climbed up along with Sentik river and Sentik glacier for about four hours and at the right bank of Sentik glacier established Camp 1 at the altitude
+From there we climbed up along with Sentik river and Sentik glacier for about four hours and at the right bank of Sentik glacier established Camp 1 at the altitude of 4900m.

 All equipment, food etc., was brought up from Tangol to Camp 1 by fifty porters of Tangol village in two days.
 Arrangements of vehicle and accommodation from Srinagar to Tangol were done by our Travel Agent in Srinagar and by our excellent liaison officer at a reasonable rate.
 The charge for porters was Rs.
 25 per day per person in ordinary job and Rs.
 35 for altitudes.